How Effective Are Level 3 Plates Against Modern Threats?

 Steel Plates

-Steel plates are tough and can sustain several impacts.
+Steel plates are robust and can withstand multiple impacts.
 However, they are very heavy compared to other materials, which can cause mobility problems.
 Steel plates also produce spalling, where bullet fragments bounce back and create a secondary injury hazard.

 Ceramic Plates

 Ceramic plates are lighter than steel and dissipate the energy of incoming rounds by breaking apart upon impact.
-They are very good at protection but are more likely to be damaged by drops or rough handling.
-They usually need extra backing material, like Kevlar, to absorb secondary fragments.
+They are very good at protection, but are more likely to be damaged by drops or rough handling.
+They usually require additional backing material, such as Kevlar, to absorb secondary fragments.

 UHMWPE Plates

 UHMWPE plates are also light and buoyant, improving mobility and comfort for the wearer.
 Unlike steel or ceramic plates, they are not corroded or damaged by the environment.
-They are limited against some high-velocity rounds, though, and can be sensitive to temperatures at the extreme ends.
+They are limited against some high-velocity rounds, though, and can be sensitive to extreme temperatures.

-Effectiveness Of Level III Plate Against Handgun Rounds
+How Effective Is a Level III Plate Against Handgun Rounds?

 Level III armor offers great protection against the majority of handgun projectiles.
-It effortlessly defeats rifle-caliber threats like 9mm, .45 ACP, and .40 S&W. Level III plates are mostly intended to counter rifle-caliber threats and act as an overmatch for handguns, but they are not designed for close-quarters pistol engagements.
+It effortlessly defeats rifle-caliber threats, such as 9mm, .45 ACP, and .40 S&W. Level III plates are primarily intended to counter rifle-caliber threats and provide overmatch for handguns, but they are not designed for close-quarters pistol engagements.

 Multi-Hit Capability